 On April 9, 2015, at D’Ignazio’s Towne House in Media, PA, eleven students were inducted into the 2014-2015 class of the Epsilon Tau Chapter of the Alpha Sigma Lambda National Honor Society for achieving and maintaining the highest scholastic standards.

 Standing (left to right): Dean Turturici, Lori A. Heeney, Robert G. Peterson, Sr.;

 Sitting (left to right): Martha C. Krupiak, Denise Simpkins, Veronica Rodriquez

 Not pictured: David Gallagher, Jocelyn McCandless, Alyssa Milano,

 Simone Molotsky and Susan Pascoe

-The Division of Continuing Adult and Professional Studies also named Martha C. Krupiak as the recipient of the 2015 Tau Award as the Outstanding Graduate in the Adult Degree Completion Program.
-The Tau Award is granted to the top graduating student in one of the degree programs offered by the Division of Continuing Adult and Professional Studies.
+The School of Business named Martha C. Krupiak as the recipient of the 2015 Tau Award as the Outstanding Graduate in the Adult and Continuing Education Program.
+The Tau Award is granted to the top graduating student in one of the degree programs offered by the School of Continuing Adult and Professional Studies.
 The Award, first bestowed in 1988, is the premier award for adult learners at Neumann University and is based on the highest cumulative grade point average and total number of credits earned at Neumann.
 Ms. Krupiak graduated in December 2014 and was officially recognized at the Academic Awards Convocation on April 24, 2015.